pangenome/pggb/README.md

 - Each colored rectangle represents a node of a path.
 The node’s x-coordinates are on the x-axis and the y-coordinates are on the y-axis, respectively.
 - A bubble indicates that here some paths have a diverging sequence or it can represent a repeat region.

+## extension

+The pipeline is provided as a single script with configurable command-line options.
+Users should consider taking this script as a starting point for their own pangenome project.
+For instance, you might consider swapping out `wfmash` with `minimap2` or another PAF-producing long-read aligner.
+If the graph is small, it might also be possible to use `abPOA` or `spoa` to generate it directly.
+On the other hand, maybe you're starting with an assembly overlap graph which can be converted to blunt-ended GFA using _[gimbricate](https://github.com/ekg/gimbricate)_.
+You might have a validation process based on alignment of sequences to the graph, which should be added at the end of the process.

+## downstream

+The resulting graph can then be manipulated with `odgi` for transformation, analysis, simplification, validation, interrogation, and visualization.
+It can also be loaded into any of the GFA-based mapping tools, including _[vg](https://github.com/vgteam/vg)_ `map`, `mpmap`, `giraffe`, and _[GraphAligner](https://github.com/maickrau/GraphAligner)_.
+Alignments to the graph can be used to make variant calls (`vg call`) and coverage vectors over the pangenome, which can be useful for phylogeny and association analyses.
+Using `odgi matrix`, we can render the graph in a sparse matrix format suitable for direct use in a variety of statistical frameworks, including phylogenetic tree construction, PCA, or association studies.

+## scalability

+`pggb`'s initial use is as a mechanism to generate variation graphs from the contig sets produced by the human pangenome project.
+Although its design represents efforts to scale these approaches to collections of many human genomes, it is not intended to be human-specific.

+## principles

+### pangenome alignment

+It's straightforward to generate a pangenome graph by the all-pairs alignment of a set of input sequences.
+And it's good: this provides a completely _unbiased_ view of the pangenome.
+However, all-to-all alignment scales very poorly, with the square of the number of sequences, making it untenable for even small collections of genomes (~10s).
+To make matters worse, existing standards for alignment are based on k-mer matching, which can require processing enormous numbers of seeds when aligning repetitive sequences.

+We answer this new alignment issue with the mashmap and WFA-based algorithms in `wfmash`.
+`wfmash` provides a practical way to generate alignments between the sequences.
+Its design focuses on the long, collinear homologies that are often "orthologous" in a phylogenetic context.
+Crucially, `wfmash` is robust to repetitive sequences, and it can be adjusted using probabilistic thresholds for segment alignment identity.
+Finally, `seqwish` converts the alignments directly into a graph model.
+This allows us to define the base graph structure using a few free parameters, as discussed above.

+### graph normalization

+The manifold nature of typical variation graphs means that they are very likely to look linear locally.
+By running a stochastic 1D layout algorithm that attempts to match graph distances (as given by paths) between nodes and their distances in the layout, we execute a kind of multi-dimensional scaling (MDS).
+In the aggregate, we see that regions that are linear (the chains of nodes and bubbles) in the graph tend to co-localize in the 1D sort.
+Applying an MSA algorithm (in this case, `abPOA` or `spoa`) to each of these chunks enforces a local linearity and homogenizes the alignment representation.
+This smoothing step thus yields a graph that is locally as we expect: partially ordered, and linear as the base DNA molecules are, but globally can represent large structural variation.
+The homogenization also rectifies issues with the initial wfa-based alignment.

 ## installation